CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

     * if not, then we successfully colored that point
 3. if at any point we hit a reflective material, then trace another ray in the reflected direction and repeat the process

-To be able to implement such algrithm on the GPU (to make it fast and performant) we need to make all of the following data available in the GPU before any tracing happens:
+To be able to implement such an algorithm on the GPU (to make it fast and performant) we need to make all of the following data available in the GPU before any tracing happens:

     * all geometries must be positioned within an acceleration structure (KD-Tree, Bounding Volume Hierarchy, or whatever your choice is..)
     * the camera must be set up